×

 When we asked people living in Thailand about club and activities where newcomers can meet others, they responded:

 "American Women's Club, Community Services of Bangkok, American Chamber of Commerce, International Women's Ministry, and American Association of University Women.
 Any local group formed in your particular neighborhood.
-If you have children, become involved in their school," said one expat in Bangkok.
+If you have children, become involved in their school," said one person in Bangkok.

 What is life like in Thailand?